treeverse/lakeFS/README.md

 ## Getting Started

-You can spin up a standalone sandbox instance of lakeFS quickly under Docker by running the following:
+You can spin up a standalone sandbox instance of lakeFS using Docker:

 ```bash
 docker run --pull always \